| kdgregory.com | |

-Practical XML: Parsing So you've built some XML, now what do you do?
-Well, parse it, of course!
-After all, it doesn't do you much good as a bunch of bytes on a disk.
 In my experience, a DOM document is the most usable form for parsed XML, because it can be accessed multiple times once parsed.
 By comparison, with a SAX parser you have to know exactly what you're looking for at the time you parse.
-Useful if you're unmarshalling JAXB objects or running an XSLT transform, not so useful if you're exploring a data structure.
+Useful if you're unmarshalling JAXB objects or extracting data from a large file, not so useful if you're exploring a data structure.
 The downside of DOM, of course, is that it's all in memory, and the DOM implementation adds quite a bit to the memory footprint of the data.
-Basic ParsingLet's dive right into code:

 Reader xml = new StringReader("<foo><bar>baz</bar></foo>");